10 – You’re My Temptation

 Few songs achieve the level of cultural success that Alice Cooper’s “Schools Out,” song has achieved.
-If we were to pick the most importance Alice Cooper song as far as cultural impact and popularity, than “School’s Out,” would easily win.
-For the most part it tops most other lists and we really would not put up that much of an argument against it.
+If we were to pick the most important Alice Cooper song as far as cultural impact and popularity, then “School’s Out,” would easily win.
+For the most part, it tops most other lists and we really would not put up that much of an argument against it.

 # 2 – Only Women Bleed

-The classic Alice Cooper ballad “Only Women Bleed,” was released on Alice Cooper’s ground breaking and most loved album Welcome to my Nightmare.
-The Hall of Fame album was released in 1975.
+The classic Alice Cooper ballad “Only Women Bleed,” was released on Alice Cooper’s groundbreaking and most loved album Welcome to My Nightmare.
+The sensational album was released in 1975.
 The single release of the song edited out some of the progressives sections of the arrangement that only appeared on the album.
 It’s a shame that those parts were edited out because they were brilliantly written and performed.
 In the end, we chose “Only Women Bleed,” because of the originality of the melody, lyrics and chord changes.
 Simply put, it’s just one hell of a song and we love it to death.

 # 1 – Billion Dollar Babies